mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the safety of this technology but innovation is always being pushed to the limit.
 At the Imperial Naval Base on Celetron, there are experiments under way to create the first fully autonomous starships.
-The Ye- lu system has taken it a step further by automating an entire world.
+The Ye-lu system has taken it a step further by automating an entire world.
 The Saregon system has foregone traditional government and allowed an AI computer to govern billions of sophonts.
 The fear of unbridled